 Understanding Scottish Graveyards

-When I visited Ayr two years ago, one of my fellow travelers was a former resident and very willing guide for a walking tour of the town one pleasant evening.
-One of the most interesting places we visited was the church graveyard where she shared her interest in deciphering headstones.
-I later found the following on the internet information on the internet...Shelley Bain.
+When visiting Ayr two years ago, a fellow travelers was a former resident and a very willing guide for a walking tour of the town one pleasant evening.
+One of the most interesting places was the church graveyard where she shared her interest in deciphering headstones.

 Emblems of Mortality